Click on each person’s profile to find out more about them and their research!

 Tom Keen – Ph.D candidate

-Tom is a visiting PhD student from the University of Adelaide, South Australia.
-He is passionate about ecology, natural history, and the environment, with his research focused on the interface between productive human land uses (especially agriculture) and biodiversity conservation, and the impacts and trade-offs therein.
+Tom is a PhD student who is passionate about ecology, natural history, and the environment, with his research focused on the interface between productive human land uses (especially agriculture) and biodiversity conservation, and the impacts and trade-offs therein.

 Tristan Derham – Ph.D candidate